Appropriating Jane Jacobs, or What Would Jane Think?

 It may be that we have become so feckless as a people that we no longer care how things work, but only what kind of quick, easy outer impression they give.
 If so, there is little hope for our cities or probably for much else in our society.

-Likening the dispute between Fuqua Development and the Neighborhood to the one between Robert Moses and Jane Jacobs strikes me as not fully honoring the great urbanist’s wisdom, memory, and legacy.
+Likening the dispute between Fuqua Development and the Neighborhood to the one between Robert Moses and Jane Jacobs does not honor the great urbanist’s wisdom, memory, and legacy.